-- Attending to the administration of the company and the appropriate organisation of its operations (general competence) - Arranging the control of the company's accounts and asset management in an appropriate manner - .
-Electing a chairperson from among its members for each term of office - Appointing and dismissing the company's CEO - Appointing the deputy CEO and members of the company's Executive Team based on the CEO's proposal - Deciding on the salaries and remuneration of the aforementioned people and their incentive scheme
+- Attending to the administration of the company and the appropriate organisation of its operations (general competence) - Arranging the control of the company's accounts and asset management in an appropriate manner - Electing a chairperson from among its members for each term of office

-- Deciding on the strategy of the company and its business . - Monitoring the implementation of the strategic objectives and business plans of the company and its business units - Deciding on strategically or financially significant invest-ments as part of the annual company budget, business acquisitions and divestments, business transactions and contingent liabilities - any significant investments outside the annual budget must be confirmed separately - Confirming the company's values and other general Group principles by means of operating instructions - Confirming the company's personnel strategy and annual personnel and training plans; deciding on the personnel incentive and reward scheme - Assuming responsibility for internal control, risk management and internal auditing
+- Appointing and dismissing the company's CEO - If necessary, appointing the deputy CEO and members of the company's Executive Team based on the CEO's proposal - Deciding on the salaries and remuneration of the aforementioned people and their incentive scheme - Deciding on the strategy of the company and its business units - Monitoring the implementation of the strategic objectives and business plans of the company and its business units - Deciding on strategically or financially significant investments as part of the annual company budget, business acquisitions and divestments, business transactions and contingent liabilities - any significant investments outside the annual budget must be confirmed separately - Confirming the company's values and other general Group principles by means of operating instructions - Confirming the company's personnel strategy and annual personnel and training plans; deciding on the personnel incentive and reward scheme - Assuming responsibility for internal control, risk management and internal auditing

-Board of Directors in 2017
+Board of Directors in 2018

-From 1 January 2017 to 22 March 2017, the Board of Directors consisted of Pertti Korhonen as the Chair, and Anu Nissinen, Tero Ojanperä, Jukka Ottela, Margus Schults, Kirsi Sormunen and Jarmo Leino as members.
+From 1 January 2018 to 22 March 2018, the Board of Directors consisted of Pertti Korhonen as the Chair, and Anu Nissinen, Tero Ojanperä, Jukka Ottela, Margus Schults, Kirsi Sormunen and Heikki Mäkijärvi as members.

-Following the decision taken by the 2017 General Meeting, the Board of Directors consisted of Pertti Korhonen as the Chair, and Anu Nissinen, Tero Ojanperä, Jukka Ottela, Margus Schults, Kirsi Sormunen and Heikki Mäkijärvi as members for the period from 22 March 2017 to 31 December 2017.
+DNA's General Meeting on 22 March 2018 nominated six members to the Board of Directors: Pertti Korhonen as the Chair, and Anu Nissinen, Tero Ojanperä, Jukka Ottela, Margus Schults and Kirsi Sormunen.

-The Board convened 18 times in 2017.
-The attendance rate at meetings of the Board of Directors was 93 per cent.
+The Board convened 13 times in 2018.
 The members attended meetings as follows: